timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE II-PERSONNEL/CHAPTER 21-PERSONNEL; OFFICERS/SUBCHAPTER II-DISCHARGES; RETIREMENTS; REVOCATION OF COMMISSIONS; SEPARATION FOR CAUSE.md

 ### §2161.
 Composition of boards
 * (a) A board convened under section 2158, 2159, or 2160 of this title shall consist of at least three officers of the grade of commander or above, all of whom are serving in a grade senior to the grade of any officer considered by the board.

-* (b) No person may be a member of more than one board convened under section 2158, 2159, or 2160 of this title to consider the same officer.
+* (b) No individual may be a member of more than one board convened under section 2158, 2159, or 2160 of this title to consider the same officer.

 ### §2162.
 Rights and procedures
 * Each officer under consideration for removal under section 2159 of this title shall be—